Beatrice Heron-Maxwell

+Biography

 She was born Beatrice Maude Emelia Eastwick on 15 July 1859 in London, the daughter of Edward Eastwick, orientalist, diplomat, and Member of Parliament, and Rosina Jane Hunter.
 Her sister was the novelist Florence Eastwick.
 She married F. Lane Huddart and they had two daughters.
 She began her writing career after Huddart's death.
 In 1891, she married Spencer Horatio Walpole Heron Heron-Maxwell, son of Sir John Heron-Maxwell, 6th Baronet of Springkell.

 Beatrice Heron-Maxwell published in numerous magazines, including The Bystander, The Harmsworth Monthly Pictorial Magazine, Pall Mall, The Strand, and Tit-Bits.
 Her The Adventures of a Lady Pearl Broker featured an early female detective, Mollie Delamere.
-Her novel The Queen Regent was a Ruritanian romance about a young widow who becomes ruler of an island nation.'
+Her novel The Queen Regent was a Ruritanian romance about a young widow who becomes ruler of an island nation.

-Beatrice Heron-Maxwell was struck by a car in Westbourne Grove, London and died at the hospital two days later.
+Beatrice Heron-Maxwell was struck by a car in Westbourne Grove, London and died at St Mary's Hospital two days later.